 Our approach.
 In this paper, we follow a totally different approach.
-In the following discussion, we only consider zero-knowledge systems with classical simulators.
-We note that most of known post-quantum construction of zero-knowledge systems in the CRS model are proven with classical simulators against quantum adversaries.3 We then take advantage of the fact that the randomness to compute a proof is chosen by the oracle and can be classical.
+Namely, we take advantage of the fact that the randomness to compute a proof is chosen by the oracle and can be classical.
 For each query, we thus ask the oracle to record the randomness used to respond the query in a list R.